tohidur/CS/c1-r/2_algo/3_greedy_algos/6_kruskal_and_disjoint_sets/README.md

 - Union - O(1)

-- Union by rank
+- **Union by rank**
+  Let's try to improve the time of find set - O(d).
   Always take smaller set and point to bigger set for Union

+  If the follow this union rule then based one dept there is minimum number of nodes will get.
+Maximum can be anything.
+  But minimum number of nodes required to have that much depth.
+See below.

   Dept | Minimum no of nodes in tree after union
   0    | 1
   1    | 2
   2    | 4
+  3    | 8
   ........
   d    | 2^d

   You should at least have n node in order to make a tree of depth log n Or
-  The maximum
+  The maximum depth possible using n nodes is - log n

+  So, worst case time for find is - O(d) -> O(log n)

-- Path Compression
+- **Path Compression**
+  To reduce the height even more than - log n

   - Whenever we perform find(x), make every node visited in the pat point to the root.
-Next time when we perform find. it takes constant time
+    Next time when we perform find, it takes constant time.

   - If we don't do find(x) there is no need to compress the path

-- Time complexity using Heuristic
+- **Time complexity using Heuristic**
   - Union - O(1)

   - Find Operation
     - O(m log n) - using union by rank for a sequence of m distinct operation
-    - O(n + f(1 + log n base (2+(f/n)))) - using path compression alone
+    - O(n + f(1 + log n base (2+(f/n)))) - using path compression alone.
+      for a sequence of n create_set operations, and hence n-1 union operations followed by f find_set operations.

-  - O(u + f α (f + u, u)) using both union by rank and path compression for a sequence of u union and f find set operations α - is a very slowly growing function
+  - O(u + f * α(f + u, u)) using both union by rank and path compression for a sequence of u union and f find set operations α - is a very slowly growing function
       - Inverse Ackermann function